Login | November 21, 2024

 (B) Appointment List

-1. The Summit County Common Pleas Court shall maintain a list of attorneys in private practice who are willing to accept appointments for felony criminal cases.
+1. The Summit County Common Pleas Court shall maintain a list of attorneys who are willing to accept appointments for felony criminal cases.
 This approved trial counsel list shall be in effect for a period of two years, consistent with counsel’s biennial continuing legal education reports, and will end on January 31 of the following year.
 Counsel whose name appears on the approved trial counsel list may file an application for renewal to serve as appointed counsel, no earlier than three months prior to, and no later than the expiration of the approved trial counsel list then in effect.
 Counsel who fails to timely file an application for renewal shall be removed from the new approved trial counsel list.
 Applications for reinstatement may be filed at any time and considered on a rolling basis at the end of the month submitted.

 2. Attorneys who wish to be placed on the Appointment List shall apply in writing to the Court, at felonyappointments@cpcourt.summitoh.net, and submit a photograph, proof of malpractice insurance and other information described herein.